bihealth/bih-cluster/bih-cluster/docs/how-to/service/file-exchange.md

 You can find install instructions [here online](http://macappstore.org/lftp/).

 If you need to perform access through a graphical user interface on your Mac, please contact hpc-helpdesk@bihealth.org for support.

+## Security

+The file exchange server has the `fail2ban` software installed and configured (Charite, MDC, and BIH IPs are excluded from this).

+If you are entering your user/password incorrectly for more than 5 times in 10 minutes then your machine will be banned for one hour.
+This means someone else that has the same IP address from the side of the file exchange server can get you blocked.
+This can happen if you are in the same home or university network with NAT or if you are behind a proxy.
+In this case you get a "connection refused" error.
+In this case, try again in one hour.